Faraday1221/pysec_project/README.md

     python manage.py sec_import_index

+_note this takes about 20-30 min to run_

-This creates the Index() model.
+> This creates the Index() model.
 To download any filing, call .download() on that model instance.
 To get its XBRL attributes if it's an XBRL filing, call .xbrl() on it and look at the .fields attribute of the returned model.

 we can try and see if the PYSEC files work with a sample xml file, for test purposed I downloaded the file 'cof-20131231.xml'